funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 Activates or disables the preloading of the input file(s) into the continue dataset before starting the tests.

-The `--preload` argument - or its option counterpart - ?? is given, we decode and load the given input files into the continue dataset before starting the test.
+The `--preload` argument - or its option counterpart - ping is given, we decode and load the given input files into the continue dataset before starting the test.